Skip to content

 └── config/ # Optional configuration files

 The SKILL.md file serves as both human documentation and agent instructions.
 It describes the skill’s purpose, available tools, required parameters, and usage examples.
 Agents read this file to understand how and when to invoke the skill’s tools.
+Write it well — your agents are only as smart as the instructions you give them, and they will follow bad instructions with absolute confidence.

 The tools/ directory contains executable scripts that agents can invoke.
 Tools are typically shell scripts or Python scripts with clear input/output contracts.
 Each tool should: